Masala Herb

 Step 2

-Heat up dashi and add flavoring ingredients when it’s cooking.
+Simmer dashi over a medium heat setting and add flavoring ingredients when it's cooking.

-cook dashi and add seasoning for miso soup
+cook dashi and add seasoning for misoshiru soup

 Step 3